-11. Subject to the provisions of the Statute and of this By-law, the Appeal Body shall determine its own procedure.
-The Chairman may at his or her discretion set time limits at each stage of the proceedings to the intent that any appeal shall be heard and determined as expeditiously as is reasonably practicable having regard to the principles of justice and equity.
+11. Subject to the provisions of Statute XV and of this By-law, the Appeal Body shall determine its own procedure.
+The Chair may at his or her discretion set time limits at each stage of the proceedings to the intent that any appeal shall be heard and determined as expeditiously as is reasonably practicable having regard to the principles of justice and equity.

-12. In accordance with the provisions of Clause 30(c) of the Statute the Appeal Body may allow or dismiss an appeal in whole or in part or remit the appeal in such manner and for such purpose as it sees fit within the provisions of Clause 30(c) of the Statute.
-In the event that the Appeal Body remits the appeal in accordance with Clause 30(c)(i)-(iv) the Chairman may set such time limits for further consideration as he or she considers appropriate.
-13. The reasoned decision of the Appeal Body, including any decision under Clause 30(c)(i)-(iv), shall be recorded in writing and shall be sent to the President and to the parties to the appeal.
+12. In accordance with the provisions of Clause 30(3) of Statute XV the Appeal Body may allow or dismiss an appeal in whole or in part or remit the appeal in such manner and for such purpose as it sees fit within the provisions of Clause 30(3) of Statute XV.
+In the event that the Appeal Body remits the appeal in accordance with Clause 30(3)(a)-(d) the Chair may set such time limits for further consideration as he or she considers appropriate.

+13. The reasoned decision of the Appeal Body, including any decision under Clause 30(3)(a)-(e), shall be recorded in writing and shall be sent to the President and to the parties to the appeal within 28 days of the conclusion of the appeal or as soon as practicable thereafter.

-14. The Chairman may, by an appropriate certificate in writing, correct any accidental errors and/or any omissions in documents recording the decisions of the Appeal Body.
+14. The Chair may, by an appropriate certificate in writing, correct any accidental errors and/or any omissions in documents recording the decisions of the Appeal Body.